Haynesc3419/JIB-4322-ELD/README.md

 ### Bug Fixes
 * Fixed bug where app would not load due to MongoDB incompatabilities.
 ## Known Issues
-* None cto our knowledge currently
+* None to our knowledge currently

 ## v0.0.0
 ### Features